Seed dispersal: Humans

 Dispersal by humans (anthropochory) used to be seen as a form of dispersal by animals.
 Its most widespread and intense cases account for the planting of much of the land area on the planet, through agriculture.
 In this case, human societies form a long-term relationship with plant species, and create conditions for their growth.

 Recent research points out that human dispersers differ from animal dispersers by having a much higher mobility, based on the technical means of human transport.
 On the one hand, dispersal by humans also acts on smaller, regional scales and drives the dynamics of existing biological populations.
 On the other hand, dispersal by humans may act on large geographical scales and lead to the spread of invasive species.

 Humans may disperse seeds by many various means and some surprisingly high distances have been repeatedly measured.
-Examples are: dispersal on human clothes (up to 250 m), on shoes (up to 5 km), or by cars (regularly ~ 250 m, singles cases > 100 km).
-Seed dispersal by cars can be a form of unintentional transport of seeds by humans, which can reach far distances, greater than other conventional methods of dispersal.
-Cars that carry soil are able to contain viable seeds, a study by Dunmail J. Hodkinson and Ken Thompson found that the most common seeds that were carried by vehicle were broadleaf plantain (Plantago major), Annual meadow grass (Poa annua), rough meadow grass (Poa trivialis), stinging nettle (Urtica dioica) and wild chamomile (Matricaria discoidea).
+Examples are: dispersal on human clothes (up to 250 m), on shoes (up to 5 km), or by cars (regularly ~ 250 m, single cases > 100 km).
+Humans can unintentionally transport seeds by car, which can carry the seeds much greater distances than other conventional methods of dispersal.
+Soil on cars can contain viable seeds.
+A study by Dunmail J. Hodkinson and Ken Thompson found that the most common seeds carried by vehicle were broadleaf plantain (Plantago major), Annual meadow grass (Poa annua), rough meadow grass (Poa trivialis), stinging nettle (Urtica dioica) and wild chamomile (Matricaria discoidea).

 Deliberate seed dispersal also occurs as seed bombing.
-This has risks, as unsuitable provenance may introduce genetically unsuitable plants to new environments.
+This has risks, as it may introduce genetically unsuitable plants to new environments.